 Books and Basketball was born from the simple idea that young, urban black men need role models that they can relate to, and connect with.

-Byron Young and Taz Ahmed were actively involved in mentorhip programs in Minneapolis.
+Byron Young, Taz Ahmed, and Arnaud Ndihokubwayo were actively involved in mentorhip programs in Minneapolis.
 They found that the students involved in the programs lacked access to mentors that looked like them.
 Often, the program directors would pull them aside and request for "more men of color that the students could relate to."
+Proper steps to address this need had to be taken.

-In 2015, Byron and Taz came up with the concept of inviting the young black men from the community to join them in these basketball runs.
+In 2015, Byron and Taz came up with the concept of inviting young black men from the community to join them in basketball runs.
 They could build relationships and showcase positive men of color while playing the sport they love.
-From there, the two built a life lessons curriculum based on Hill Harper's book, Letters to a Young Brother, and enlisted the help of another friend and fellow mentor, Arnaud Ndihokubwayo to create Books and Basketball.
+From there, the two built a life lessons curriculum based on Hill Harper's book, Letters to a Young Brother.